ZHaskell/docs/Z-Data/Array.md

 # More on arrays

-There're more details on Haskell arrays, such as pinned vs unpinned `ByteArray`s, etc. Interestring readers could find all these details on [GHC wiki](https://gitlab.haskell.org/ghc/ghc/-/wikis/home), especially on RTS section.
+There're more details on Haskell arrays, such as pinned vs unpinned `ByteArray`s, etc. Interested readers could find all these details on [GHC wiki](https://gitlab.haskell.org/ghc/ghc/-/wikis/home), especially on RTS section.
 To use array proper, all you need to do is choose the proper storage type and import `Z.Data.Array`.
 In next section we will introduce vectors, which is simply slices of arrays.